opencontrail

 With a cloud architecture, network virtualization gives the illusion that each tenant has a separate isolated network.
 Virtual networks are independent of physical network location or state, and nodes within the physical underlay can fail without disrupting the overlay tenant.
 A tenant may be a customer or department, depending if it’s a public or private cloud.

-The virtual network sits on top of a physical network, the same way the compute virtual machines sits on top of a physical server.
-Virtual networks are not created with VLANs; Contrail uses a system of the virtual overlay network for multi-tenancy and cross-tenant communication.
+The virtual network sits on top of a physical network, the same way the compute virtual machines sit on top of a physical server.
+Virtual networks are not created with VLANs; Contrail uses a virtual overlay network system for multi-tenancy and cross-tenant communication.
 Many problems exist with large-scale VLAN deployments for multi-tenancy in today’s networks.

 They introduce a lot of states in the physical network, and the Spanning Tree Protocol (STP) also introduces well-documented problems.
 There are technologies (THRILL, SPB) to overcome these challenges, but they add complexity to the design of the network.